 - Cover up the viewfinder to avoid light leaking in and hitting the sensor during the exposure.

-Buying a Neutral Density Filter
+Choosing a Neutral Density Filter

 The first thing you need to decide on is the strength of ND Filter you want.
 They come in a variety of ‘stops’, which refers to exactly how much they reduce your exposure.
 Below is a comparison for some of the more common ND Filter strengths, showing how much each would increase a 1/50 second shutter speed to: